7 Best Affordable Condo Insurance Companies of 2026

 An HO-6 policy will never cover damage to exterior walls, so you’re off the hook.

-For example, if a fire destroys an exterior wall and the fire comes into your unit and damages some of your belongings, your Homeowners Association (HOA) policy will pay to rebuild the wall while your condo insurance will replace your items.
+For example, suppose a fire destroys an exterior wall, and the fire enters your unit and damages some of your belongings.
+In that case, your Homeowners Association (HOA) policy will pay to rebuild the wall while your condo insurance will replace your items.

 In a word, building property covers permanent fixtures in your condo, which includes the floor, interior walls, cabinetry, sinks, and tiling.